ThatEuler/encounter_notes/Mogu'shan Vaults/Feng the Accursed.md

 ## Stage 1 - Spirit of the Fist - Northeast statue

+- Tank swap on 2 stacks of Lightning Lash - 131788
 - Lightning Fists - Lightning travels quickly along the floor to move out of the way.
 - Epicentre - Damages the tanks and melee.
 Healers and ranged should stay at max range.
 Tanks alternate Shield and Reversal to mitigate Epicentre.